cisco/cisco-network-puppet-module/README.md

 Specify the local-as number for the eBGP neighbor.
 Valid values are String or Integer in ASPLAIN or ASDOT notation, or 'default', which means not to configure it.

 ##### `log_neighbor_changes`
-Specify wether or not to enable log messages for neighbor up/down event.
+Specify whether or not to enable log messages for neighbor up/down event.
 Valid values are 'enable', to enable it, 'disable' to disable it, or 'inherit' to use the configuration in the cisco_bgp type.
 This property is not supported on IOS XR.

 ##### `low_memory_exempt`
 Specify whether or not to shut down this neighbor under memory pressure.
 Valid values are 'true' to exempt the neighbor from being shutdown, 'false' to shut it down, or 'default' to perform the default shutdown behavior.
 This property is not supported on IOS XR.